About non-extraction orthodontics

 Early intervention and treatment can correct these problems and create a more ideal template for the eruption of the permanent teeth.

-By using myofunctional appliances (for retraining muscles) and functional appliances (to gently expand the dental arches and reposition the lower jaw into a more balanced position) we can almost always avoid the extraction of permanent teeth.
+By using myofunctional appliances (for retraining muscles) and functional appliances (to gently expand the dental arches and reposition the lower jaw into a more balanced position) we can normally avoid the extraction of permanent teeth.

-At the same time we follow an integrative approach, working with chiropractors and osteopaths to correct any body imbalances that may affect the teeth and jaw development such as neck, pelvis and leg-length discrepancies and look at:
+At the same time we follow an integrative approach, working (where needed) with osteopaths to correct any body imbalances that may affect the teeth and jaw development such as neck, pelvis and leg-length discrepancies, and with other professionals looking at:

 - strengthening the immune system through diet modification and where appropriate nutritional supplements.

-- correcting dysfunctional breathing – we have a breathing specialist to assess and correct dysfunctional breathing.
+- correcting dysfunctional breathing – assessing and correct dysfunctional breathing.

 Straight teeth – beautiful smile

 Once all the permanent teeth have erupted we correct the alignment of the individual teeth to create a beautiful smile.

 Invisalign Aligners – an ‘invisible’ alternative to braces.
 A series of clear plastic aligners is used to gradually straighten the teeth using computer scanning of the dental models and 3D imaging to determine the final position of the teeth and create the aligners.
 These are worn 24 hours per day, except for eating.
 The total length of time depends on the severity of the malocclusion.
 More about Invisalign Aligners

 Braces – small metal or ceramic (tooth coloured) brackets are bonded to the teeth and a series of wires is used to align the teeth over a 9 – 12 month period.

 Amongst our patients it is becoming more common for adults are choosing to have orthodontics for cosmetic and/or health reasons.